cyrialize/traversy-mvc-app/readme.md

 I'm a big fan of the [No Framework Tutorial](https://github.com/PatrickLouys/no-framework-tutorial) by [Patrick Louys](https://github.com/PatrickLouys).

 # TODOs
+These todos are additional things I've thought about adding to the code once I've completed the course.

+I may also split this code out and make my own version of the code.

 - [ ] Add doc blocks to all of the functions
+- [ ] Add type checking to functions